Paper Bags

 Cosmetics Twisted Handle Paper Bags Material Thickness Guide

-Paper bag thickness is not just a spec-sheet detail.
-For cosmetics, it affects hand feel, handle comfort, shelf presentation, and whether the bag survives a short retail trip without looking worn out.
+Paper bag thickness is not just a line on a spec sheet.
+For cosmetics, it shapes hand feel, handle comfort, shelf presentation, and whether the bag survives a short retail trip without looking tired.

 Thickness also affects cost control.
-The bag has to carry jars, boxed sets, or gift bundles without failing, but it also has to fit the brand image and stay within freight and MOQ limits.
-The right spec is the one that balances those three pressures.
+The bag has to carry jars, boxed sets, or gift bundles without failing, yet it still has to fit the brand image and stay within freight and MOQ limits.
+The right spec balances those pressures without overbuilding for the job.

 Why thickness matters for cosmetics paper bags